St Katharine Docks: The docks today

 The former docks now features offices, public and private housing, a large hotel, shops and restaurants, a pub (The Dickens Inn, a former brewery dating back to the 18th century), a yachting marina and other recreational facilities.
-It remains a popular leisure destination.

 The east dock is now dominated by the City Quay residential development, comprising more than 200 privately owned flats overlooking the marina.
 The south side of the east dock is surrounded by the South Quay Estate which was originally social housing.
-The dock is still used by small to medium-sized boats on a daily basis.

 The anchor from the wreck of the Dutch East Indiaman Amsterdam is on display at the entrance to the east dock.